 The renewed partnership agreement serves as an avenue to promote excellence in the health leadership field

-Ottawa – December 2022, The Lawrence S. Bloomberg Faculty of Nursing (Bloomberg Nursing) at the University of Toronto, has renewed its strategic alliance and LEADS certification with the Canadian College of Health Leaders (CCHL) to increase the leadership capabilities of health care managers in Canada.
+The University of British Columbia’s Master of Health Administration (MHA) program has renewed its strategic alliance and LEADS certification with the Canadian College of Health Leaders (CCHL) to increase the leadership capabilities of health care managers in Canada.

-Through this agreement, participants in the Master of Nursing – Health Systems Leadership and Administration (MN – HSLA) program can work towards obtaining their Certified Health Executive (CHE) designation, the only certification program for Canadian health leaders.
+The UBC MHA program is unique, being one of only two academic programs within Canada meeting all the Certified Health Executive (CHE) Program requirements.
+The CHE is the only certification program for Canadian health leaders.
 This program offers individual leaders several benefits including support for lifelong learning in health services leadership; assistance with career advancement; peer recognition and serves as an essential career designation.

-Brenda Lammi, Vice President, Leadership and Professional Development at CCHL, said: “We are excited about this renewed collaboration with Bloomberg Nursing’s Master of Nursing Program as it shows their commitment to health leadership by committing to incorporating the LEADS framework into their curriculum and having the CHE as a preferred designation for their students.”
+Brenda Lammi, Vice President, Leadership and Professional Development at CCHL, said: “We are excited about this renewed collaboration with UBC’s MHA program who show their commitment to health leadership by committing to incorporating the LEADS framework into their curriculum and having the CHE as a preferred designation for their students.”

 This collaboration will also allow for both organizations to better address the constantly evolving needs of health leaders and align themselves with the LEADS in a Caring Environment framework.
 This framework is a foundation for Canadian health leadership development and defines the knowledge, skills and attitudes a leader must have to positively contribute to the Canadian health care system.